Manjiri-here/Kubernetes/kubernetes commands.md

 These can be added to your ~/.bashrc or ~/.zshrc so they’re always available in your terminal session.
 Reload your shell (source ~/.bashrc) and your muscle memory will start kicking in, cutting command execution time dramatically.

 <img width="786" height="936" alt="Image" src="https://github.com/user-attachments/assets/48e85285-fb99-447e-92b2-c396a2334fb5" />

+# Scale Deployment to Zero:

+This stops all pods by scaling deployment replicas to zero:

+kubectl scale deployment <deployment-name> --replicas=0

+Example:
+kubectl scale deployment myapp-profile --replicas=0

+This keeps the deployment resource but no pods run, so your app stops working.